 3. After you click Enable, begin playing your selected audio track, adjust the volume up and down for each individual band, until you find the specific band that has to be muted.
 (The disruption could be in one or multiple bands, so keep repeating this process to make sure that the sound is gone entirely.)
 Don’t forget to turn the other bands back up after you isolate the one you want to delete.

 1. Click on View, then on Show Audio Effects button.

 2. Once you’re in the Audio Effects folder, click into Spatializer.

 And voila, you can kiss that hiss goodbye.

 If you aren’t able to resolve a particular issue, you can also insert background music into the video to mask the remaining noise.

-Here are three short loops that may resolve any leftover issues, or could even be used to suggest a certain mood, create a theme, or simply to set your video or advertisement apart from the rest.
+Here is a short sample track may resolve any leftover issues.
+Audio can even be used to suggest a certain mood, create a theme, or simply to set your video or advertisement apart from the rest.

-Tune in to our audio library to find the perfect full-length song, loop, or sound effect to complement your next project.
+Tune in to our audio library to find the perfect full-length song or sound effect to complement your next project.